UN chief urges Libya cease-fire, warns its future at stake

 Recent talks in Egypt and Morocco resulted in positive steps by the warring sides, that included a preliminary deal that aims to guide the country toward elections within 18 months and demilitarize the contested city of Sirte.
 They also agreed to exchange prisoners and open up air and land transit across the country’s divided territory.

-Hifter also allowed the reopening of vital oil facilities last month, allowing production for the first time since powerful tribes loyal to him closed oil fields and terminals in January.
+Hifter also allowed the reopening of vital oil facilities last month, enabling production for the first time since powerful tribes loyal to him closed oil fields and terminals in January.

-Jalel Harchaoui, a Libya-specialized research fellow at the at the Clingendael Netherlands Institute of International Relations, said “quite ambitious” deals are expected to be announced this month, including a three-member new presidential council possibly led by Aguila Saleh, speaker of the east-based parliament, and a new government.
+“We have always said that stabilizing Libya is no sprint, but a marathon,” said Maas.
+“But after a phase where things even seemed to be moving backwards in recent months it’s good to be able to say we’ve managed another kilometer today.”

-However, he warned that the U.N.-led peace process could risk alienating commander Hifter, leading to a further escalation on the ground.
+Arab League Secretary General Ahmed Aboul-Gheit said the situation in Libya is still “fragile and complex.”